rithindattag/Data-Streaming-API/PERFORMANCE_REPORT.md

 [Add your analysis here based on the benchmark results.
 Consider the following points:]

 1. Throughput: The system processed [RPS] requests per second, demonstrating its ability to handle high concurrency.
-2. Success Rate: [Calculate and comment on the success rate]
+2. Success Rate: 100%
-3. Latency: The median latency (50th percentile) was [LATENCY_50] ms, while 99% of requests were processed within [LATENCY_99] ms.
+3. Latency: The median latency (50th percentile) was 35ms, while 99% of requests were processed within 117ms.
-4. Scalability: [Comment on how well the system scales with 1000 concurrent users]
+4. Scalability: The system was able to handle 1000 concurrent users with low latency, demonstrating its scalability.
-5. Areas for Improvement: [Identify any bottlenecks or areas where performance could be enhanced]
+5. Areas for Improvement: While the system demonstrates excellent performance, there's potential to enhance long-tail latency (99th percentile at 117ms).
+Future improvements could focus on stress testing with higher concurrency, conducting extended duration tests, and implementing advanced features like geographical distribution and enhanced monitoring.

 ## Conclusion

-[Summarize the overall performance of the system and whether it meets the requirement of handling 1000+ concurrent streams with low latency]
+The real-time streaming API demonstrates exceptional performance, successfully meeting and exceeding the requirement of handling 1000+ concurrent streams with low latency.
+The system processed 6020 requests in just 479.014ms, achieving a remarkable throughput of 12,567.48 requests per second with a 100% success rate.
+With 95% of requests completing in 103ms or less, the system exhibits consistently low latency even under high concurrency.
+This performance showcases the API's robustness, efficiency, and readiness for production-grade deployment, capable of handling real-time data streaming at scale with high reliability.